korytoff/install-php-on-mac/README.md

 3. Run [MAMP](file:///Applications/MAMP/MAMP.app) application from [Application folder](file:///Applications/MAMP/)
 ![](img/4.jpg)

-4. You can see path to webroot into Preferences
+4. You can see path to Document root into Preferences
 ![](img/5.jpg)
 ![](img/6.jpg)